Money in New Zealand

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The ANZ bank business outlook indicator nosedived in March, hit by concerns over the outbreak of coronavirus.
+The ANZ bank business outlook indicator weakened in October.